apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-docs/README.md

 Page URLs will be derived from the file paths of your Markdown.
 You can nest Markdown files within directories to create pages with additional path segments.

-## Older versions
+## Components

-This theme uses [`simple-git`](https://github.com/steveukx/git-js) to look for older versions of documentation and create pages for them.
-If no _gatsby-config.js_ is found in the docs directory of an older version, its existing Hexo config will be used to configure its `sidebarCategories`.
-Only one set of documentation will be generated per major version, based on its latest published tag.
+TODO: @blades

 ## Deployment

-All docs sites will eventually be deployed into a subdirectory, as configured by the `pathPrefix` option&mdash;https://apollographql.com/docs/apollo-server, for example.
-[Read this guide](https://github.com/apollographql/gatsby-theme-apollo#deploying-to-a-subdirectory) to learn how to pull this off.
+All docs sites will eventually be deployed into a subdirectory, as configured by the `pathPrefix` option&mdash;/docs/apollo-server, for example.
+[Read this guide](../../#deploying-to-a-subdirectory) to learn more about publishing to a subdirectory.

 ## Migration